cyb3r-cych0/PLP-Web-Technologies/README.md

     Use appropriate HTML tags for headings, paragraphs, lists, and images.
     Link each image to a relevant external website (use placeholder URLs if needed).
     Ensure the page is well-structured and easy to navigate.

+## Week 3 Assignment

+### Working With HTML Forms

+    Create a html form to register a new student Gather the following information using the relevent form elements:
+    - Name
+    - Date of Birth
+    - Gender
+    - Address
+    - Telephone
+    - Email Address
+    - Course
+   The form should have two buttons:
+    - Register
+    - Cancel
+   All the form elements are not optional.
+   Incorporate appropriate labels for the form elements.